cmu-phil/tetrad/README.md

 All of our code is public and we welcome suggestions, especially suggestions that improve clarity or performance of our code.

+## Setting up Java

+For setting up Java, see our [Wiki article on the topic](https://github.com/cmu-phil/tetrad/wiki/Setting-up-Java:-Tutorial-for-Newbies-and-Experts-Alike).

 ## Tetrad GUI Application

 To download the current jar you can use to launch the Tetrad GUI, click this link: